 - Award stipends are set at $3,600 for a three-month period (May, June, and July) of research activity in the summer term.

 - Award stipends are to support the student at 50% level of effort during the summer to conduct the research identified in the proposal.

-- Students are ineligible for this funding if during the summer they have any combination of another appointment, other additional pay, or enrollment in classes that would equate to more than 50% level of effort.
+- Students are ineligible for this funding if, during the summer, they have any combination of another appointment, other additional pay, or enrollment in classes that would equate to more than 50% level of effort.

 - One application may be submitted from each department or comparable unit for each 20 full-time faculty members (or part thereof) in the department.
-Thus, a department with 20 or less faculty may submit for one assistantship; a department with 21-40 may submit for two, and so forth.
+Thus, a department with 20 or fewer faculty may submit for one assistantship; a department with 21-40 may submit for two, and so forth.
 A faculty member may only submit one application per year.

 The application should consist of the following items.
 Proposals that do not follow these guidelines will not be reviewed.

-- Complete the online form below
+- Complete online form below

-- Proposal (Two-page maximum, no fixed format, see requirements below)
+- Proposal (two-page maximum, no fixed format, see requirements below)

-- Resume or CV for Faculty Member and Graduate Student (Two-page maximum each, include previous, current, and pending funding)
+- Resume or CV for faculty member and graduate student (two-page maximum each, include previous, current, and pending funding)

 - The project title.